 I’ve been to loads of cooking classes, some brilliant, some yawnsville and can honestly say, hand on heart, that the cooking class I took in the Pemulan Organic Farm School is one of the best I’ve ever done.

-You start by going to the local Tegalalang Food Market to buy some ingredients, then you walk around the school’s own organic farm, learning about and picking more cookstuffs before going into the kitchen and learning how to turn them into tasty food.
+You start by going to the local Tegalalang Food Market to buy some ingredients, then walk around the school’s own organic farm, learning about and picking more cookstuffs before going into the kitchen and learning how to turn them into tasty food.

 Try a Jewellery Making Class